howarddierking/blog.howarddierking.com/src/resume.md

 * *Business Strategy*: Conducted competitive and market analyses, derived strategy proposals, and presented those to company executives – both in person and in writing.
 * *Stakeholder Engagement*: Demonstrated success in leading internal stakeholders and collaborating with external vendors (e.g. Google, Starbucks, Microsoft) to drive positive outcomes in technology management.
 * *Public Speaking*: Regular lecturer as a subject matter expert at both conferences and individual company events (Microsoft, Disney, Visa) with audience sizes ranging from 25-750.
 * *Teaching and Writing*: Published teacher through the online education hub Pluralsight and a published author for 2 books and several journal articles.
-Regularly publish educational content to personal blog (http://blog.howarddierking.com).
+Regularly publish educational content to personal blog (http://www.howarddierking.com).
 * *Open Source*: Initiated new open-source projects, worked with internal counsel to release internal products to the open-source community, and managed active projects and communities.
 * *Budget Management*: Demonstrated leadership in both meeting budgetary expectations and also in budget planning for budgets up to 1MM USD.

 ## Professional Experience

+### [Concur](https://www.concur.com/) - Senior Director of Software Development
+#### November 2018 - Present

+* *Organizational Leadership*: Lead global architecture for Concur's spend management organization.
+Participate in SAP global architecture initiatives and facilitate bidirectional information sharing between SAP and Concur.
+* *Vision Development*: Define and assimilate principles for modern, cloud-native architecture, translate those principles into achievable strategies and tactics, then evangelize those strategies and tactics across Concur's spend organization.
+* *Team Management*: Direct manager for six globally-distributed architects as well as skip-level manager for a cloud-native infrastructure and tools team.
+* *Technology Research and Strategy*: Individual research into event-driven, cloud-native architecture as well as the strategic application of semantic Web and linked data to enterprise applications.
+* *Architecture*: Craft high-level architectural vision and strategy, then work with my team and other engineering leaders to implement within individual teams.
+* *Product Planning*: Guide transition planning for teams through company reorganizations as well as produce and execute an operating model for architecture team.

 ### [Concur](https://www.concur.com/) - Director of Software Development
-#### June 2015 – Present
+#### June 2015 – November 2018

 * *Vision Development*: Distill high-level executive management goals into concrete problem definitions that can be pursued by both my development teams and our business counterparts.
 * *Team Management*: Manage a team of 25 developers (including 4 development managers), divided into 4 organizational units.
 Includes employees in Bellevue, WA, Vienna, VA, and Maidenhead, UK.
 * *Global Project Management*: Partnered with colleagues in France and Japan to deliver next generation receipts service globally.
 Coordinated with colleagues in Germany and Prague to deliver a data orchestration service.
 Actively overseeing the development and operation of 5 projects in various stages of development.
 * *Organizational Leadership*: Worked with peer to create career competencies and paths for all Concur engineers and managers.
 Participated in physical space design/planning to create a collaborative team environment.
 Participated in additional cross-company functions as part of CTO extended leadership group.
 Influenced technical leaders across SAP in areas such as service design and cloud architecture.
 * *Stakeholder Engagement*: Actively manage relationships with peers across the company for building consensus around key company-level decisions.
 Participate in partner engagements to ensure that customer requirements are clearly understood and that partners feel supported.
-* *Business Strategy*: Conducted competitive analyses and presented 5-year strategic plan to company executives.
+* *Business Strategy*: Conduct competitive analyses and presented 5-year strategic plan to company executives.
-* *Technology Research and Strategy*: Actively researching and providing thought leadership for semantic web and linked data technology as well as cloud-native software architecture.
+* *Technology Research and Strategy*: Research and provide thought leadership for semantic web and linked data technology as well as cloud-native software architecture.
 * *Public Speaking*: Invited to speak at SAP developer conference in Germany two years in a row.
 Highest-rated lecturer by external company in 2016.
 * *Budget Management*: Manage budgets for personnel, morale, and equipment.